 Moreover, because its economic center of gravity is now in the coastal region, China has had to emphasize maritime power to defend key assets and areas.
-This is exacerbated by China's status as the world's foremost trading state.
-China increasingly depends on the seas for its economic well-being.
+As the world's foremost trading state, China increasingly depends on the seas for its economic well-being.
 Its factories are powered increasingly by imported oil, and its diets contain a growing percentage of imported food.
-Chinese products rely on the seas to be moved to markets.
-Consequently, China not only has steadily expanded its maritime power, including its merchant marine and maritime law enforcement capabilities, but also has acted to secure the "near seas" (jinhai; 近海) as a Chinese preserve.
+Chinese products are moved to foreign markets by sea.
+Consequently, China not only has steadily expanded its maritime power, including its merchant marine and maritime law enforcement capabilities, but also has acted to secure the "near seas" as a Chinese preserve.